I’m absolutely thrilled to have you here! It seems like you share my passion for fabrics, quilts, and unique bags.

 – the first quilting book I bought; I studied it with a magnifying glass and an English-Romanian dictionary; the day I understood what is the difference between “batting-backing-binding-basting” was a big day!

-– the day I brought the sewing machine with free motion quilting foot
+– the day I bought the sewing machine with free motion quilting foot

 – the day I managed to free motion quilt